How to Control WiFi with Another Device

 You need to set parental controls FOR Alexa so your child does not misuse it, and you can USE Alexa as a parental control tool.
 The boundaries are becoming blurred.

-Technically, nothing stops you from plugging your WiFi router into an old-fashioned mechanical timer and set it to turn off between 10pm and 6am.
+Technically, nothing stops you from plugging your WiFi router into a timer and set it to turn off between 10pm and 6am.
 Unless the kids discover, or the parents unplug it themselves to watch Netflix or browse Facebook in the middle of the night, the low-tech solution should work!